Charity projects 2016

 You can download the report of the project by clicking here.

-The “Alex Zanardi BIMBINGAMBA” Association (www.bimbingamba.com) makes artificial limbs for children who have undergone amputations and do not have access to proper health care.
+The Association “Alex Zanardi BIMBINGAMBA” non-profit making organization NPA (www.bimbingamba.com) makes artificial limbs for children who have undergone amputations and do not have access to proper health care.
 These children come from all over the world and have lost one or more limbs as a result of accidents, illness or injuries from explosives or firearms in war zones.

 BIMBINGAMBA Association operates thanks to R.T.M.
 Ortopedia and Centro di Riabilitazione Casalino, the close collaboration of Dr. Claudio Costa’s Clinica Mobile nel Mondo, the physiotherapist Claudio Panizzi and Studio Ferri & Associati di Bologna.